 Gregory Rabassa (1922-2016)

-Interesting Fact: The author, Garcia Marquez, wanted to work with Rabassa so badly, that he waited 3 years for him to translate One Hundred Years of Solitude.
+Interesting Fact: The author, Garcia Marquez, wanted to work with Rabassa so badly that he waited three years for him to translate One Hundred Years of Solitude.
 After this translation, Marquez was so impressed that he thought the translation to be better than his original work.

 Richard Pevear & Larissa Volokhonsky

 This husband and wife translating duo worked together on updated translations of Russian literary classics.
 Some works included Anna Karenina and The Brothers Karamazov.
 Pevear is an American professor who taught Russian literature and translation courses.
-Volokhonsky is a Russian native who obviously spoke Russian fluently.
+Volokhonsky is a Russian native who speaks Russian fluently.

 Stephen Mitchell

-Stephen Mitchell, born in 1943, is most known for his modern translations of Tao Te Ching, Gilgamesh, The Iliad, and The Odyssey among many others.
-He translates from German, Chinese, and Hebrew and provides new translations of past literatures.
+Stephen Mitchell, born in 1943, is most known for his modern translations of Tao Te Ching, Gilgamesh, The Iliad, and The Odyssey, among many others.
+He translates from German, Chinese, and Hebrew and provides new translations of past literature.

 Interesting Fact: The Wall Street Journal called Stephen Mitchell the “rock star of translators”.